MiguelElGallo/simple-fastapi-snow-azd/README.md

 Functions:
         http_app_func: [GET,POST,DELETE,HEAD,PATCH,PUT,OPTIONS] http://localhost:7071//{*route}
 ```
-Try out URLs corresponding to the handlers in the app, both one or multiple customers:
+Try out the following URL:
 ```
 http://localhost:7071/docs
 ```
+There you will see both API, for one and for multiple customer

 ### Deploying to Azure